efnats/chiagarden/chiainit/README.md

 --init: Wipe, format, and label the specified drives (requires --fstype) --fstype [xfs|ext4|ntfs]: Specify the filesystem type --label-prefix PREFIX: Specify a custom prefix for the drive labels (default: CHIA)
+--all: Operate on all spinning drives (excluding system drive and mounted drives) --exclude [drive1 drive2]: Exclude the specified drives from the operation
 </pre>

 ## Example